sunoftherock/OOP-Workshops/WS06/readme.md

 ### Operator overloads
 #### Copy assignment
-Assigning a **Stats** object to another should be done safely and the content of the target file should also be overwritten by the source file.
+Assigning a **Stats** object to another should be done safely and the content of the target file should also be overwritten by the content of the source file.

 #### Index operator overloads
 ```C++